 Based on IEA 2DS, we carry out scenario analysis regarding changes in the external environment due to such factors as international policy trends and emissions trading systems, the impact on work operations of physical changes caused by climate change, and assessments by stakeholders concerning our measures to mitigate and adapt to climate change.
 We believe that understanding the conceivable risks and moving forward with medium- to long-term measures to minimize risk will lead to opportunities for our business to be sustainable.

 Investment Plan for Climate Change Mitigation Measures

-	In fiscal 2017, Astellas planned to invest approximately ¥450 million in mainly

-	energy-saving measures at each business facility, the renewal of air

-	conditioning equipment, and the introduction of LED lighting.
-In fact, we
+In fiscal 2019, Astellas planned to invest approximately ¥890 million in mainly energy-saving measures at each business facility, the renewal of air conditioning equipment, and the introduction of LED lighting.
+An investment of ¥140 million was actually completed, resulting in reduction of 712 tons of GHG.

-	completed an investment of ¥180 million and reduced GHG emissions by 2,061 tons.

 Understanding GHG Emissions in the Supply Chain

 Although the Environmental Action Plan concerning climate change is targeting emissions directly generated by business activities (Scope 1 and Scope 2), Astellas is also striving to assess emissions produced throughout the entire supply chain (Scope 3).
 We have also set SBTs for GHG emissions from major categories within Scope 3, and are striving to reduce them.
 In addition, we encourage our production contractors to support and cooperate with our measures to reduce GHG emissions.

 Details of Scope 3 are available in the section on indirect GHG emissions (Scope 3).